 - Lost gifts or benefits from the victim

 - Financial support the victim would have provided

 - The value of household services the victim would have provided, and

 - The loss of love, comfort, care, affection, moral support, and companionship.

 Families may also be able to recover additional compensation by filing a survival action through the victim’s estate.
 A survival action can be successful if the victim lived for any period of time after the fatal accident.

 Wrongful death cases can be complicated.
 Families are more likely to get the money they deserve when they hire an attorney.
-Contact Citywide Law Group to for help today.
+Contact Bakersfield Personal Injury Law to for help today.